 Many individuals are interested in collecting a number of the natural products on the national forests.
 All collections require a permit from the District Ranger, who is responsible for setting the appropriate restrictions on both the quantity and the location of collections.

-The following special forest products are permitted for commercial harvesting:
+The following special forest products require a permit for private or commercial harvesting:

 Turkey Oak tips